 And what’s a vacation without a few indulgences?
 The convenience of the poolside Surfrider Cafe allowed us to grab a few treats during the day.
 The kids got pretty comfortable just charging things to the room!
 Ahh, vacation!

 For our last dinner, we decided to check out the hotel restaurant, the Beachhouse.
-I had read mixed reviews on it but we were so glad we tried it.
-Our dinner was incredible and its beachside setting was just perfect.
+Even though I had read mixed reviews on it, we were so glad we tried it.
+Our dinner was incredible and its beach side setting was just perfect.

 Not only is the Moana Surfrider Hotel classic and beautiful, but the upkeep on the hotel is impeccable.
 All the finishes are updated and everything was spotless.
 One afternoon, I had a massage in their luxurious Moana Lani Spa and was so impressed with their services and attention to every detail.
 I only wish I had taken a picture of the spectacular view from the windows overlooking the beach!